ducalex/odroid-go-multi-firmware/README.md

 > **Q: Why rewrite the partition table when booting an application, why not keep all partitions of all apps?**
 >
 > A: I tried.
 It causes conflicts with subtypes.
-Renumbering them mostly worked with single-partition applications.
-Multi-partition applications (like Go-Play) however mostly did not work because they (understandably) expect the types they declared when packaging.
+Single-partition applications worked fine when renumbering the partitions but multi-partition applications (like Go-Play) did not work correctly because they can no longer locate their own partitions.

 > **Q: How can I get the boot menu without holding a button for 2 seconds?**
 >
-> A: Unfortunately, I haven't found a reliable way of doing that yet
+> A: Unfortunately I haven't found a reliable way of doing that yet (it causes problems with multi-partitions applications).

 # To do / Ideas

-- XModem/YModem protocol to transfer applications via USB

-- Add back test partition flashing (utility.bin)
+- Wifi or Bluetooth file transfer to/from the SD Card

-- Copy a flashed firmware back to the sd card as a .fw
+- Copy a flashed application back to the sd card as a .fw

 - Brightness control